Cost Action DATAMIG

 13:00-15:00 Management Committee Meeting

-Moderation and preparation: Action Chair and Core Group
+Moderation and preparation: Aristotle Tympas (National and Kapodistrian University of Athens, Cost Action Chair) and the COST Action Core Group

 Organizational team